kemenaran/pix/live/README.md

 -------------

 * `git clone <repository-url>` this repository
-* change into the new directory
+* change into the new directory.
 * `npm install`
 * `bower install`